inikulin/parse5/README.md

 [![Build Status](https://api.travis-ci.org/inikulin/parse5.svg)](https://travis-ci.org/inikulin/parse5)

-*WHATWG HTML5 specification-compliant, fast and ready for production HTML parsing/serialization toolset for Node.*
+*WHATWG HTML5 specification-compliant, fast and ready for production HTML parsing/serialization toolset for Node and io.js.*

-To build [TestCafé](http://testcafe.devexpress.com/) we needed fast and ready for production HTML parser, which will parse HTML as a modern browser's parser.
+I needed fast and ready for production HTML parser, which will parse HTML as a modern browser's parser.
 Existing solutions were either too slow or their output was too inaccurate.
 So, this is how parse5 was born.

 **Included tools:**